Observing cities as a complex system: Scaling infrastructure of cities

 for some values of $\alpha_V$ and $\beta_V$.
 We obtain that $\alpha_V = 0.0434 \pm 0.0259$ and that $\beta_V = 1.0972 \pm 0.0359$.
 Since $\beta_V$ is slightly greater than one, in large cities, there is a higher number of cars per person.
 If we compare two cities in Mexico, $C_1$ and $C_2$, where the population of $C_2$ is two times the population of $C_1$, the expected number of cars in $C_2$ is approximately $2^{1.0972} = 2.14$ times larger.
 Therefore, in city $C_2$, the probability that a person owns a car is 7\% higher than in city $C_1$. }

 { There is a similar pattern for the ownership of motorbikes and bicycles.
-In Mexico, there are 2.6 motorbikes for every 100 people, but the rate is not the same across the whole country.
+In Mexico, there are 2.6 motorbikes per 100 people, but the rate varies across the country.
 We find that for motorbikes, $\alpha_M = 0.2402 \pm 0.2976$ and $\beta_M = 0.8389 \pm 0.0618$, so there are fewer motorbikes per person in larger cities.
 Also, in Mexico, there are 5.7 bicycles for every 100 people, and we find that $\alpha_B = 0.0437 \pm 0.0627$ and $\beta_B = 1.0113 \pm 0.0683$, meaning that if we consider the number of bicycles per 100,000 inhabitants, we find a similar number in small or big cities (Figure \ref{ScalingOwnership}).
-City size influences mobility choices, the feasibility of different modes of transport and even the ownership of cars and motorbikes \cite{MobilityABCPrietoOspina}. }
+City size influences mobility choices, the feasibility of different modes of transport, and even the ownership of cars and motorbikes \cite{MobilityABCPrietoOspina}. }

-{ It has been observed for cities outside the US, that its size has a significant influence on transport patterns \cite{MobilityABCPrietoOspina}.
-In small cities outside the US, Active mobility (including walking, cycling, skating and others) and Car journeys are more common, but public transport options are limited, and for large cities, there is a shift towards public transport as the primary mode of transportation \cite{MobilityABCPrietoOspina}. }
+{ It has been observed that, for cities outside the US, size has a significant influence on transport patterns \cite{MobilityABCPrietoOspina}.
+In small cities outside the US, Active mobility (including walking, cycling, skating, and others) and Car journeys are more common, but public transport options are limited, and for large cities, there is a shift towards public transport as the primary mode of transportation \cite{MobilityABCPrietoOspina}. }

 { We can also analyse the impact of city size and ownership of other home appliances.
-For example, in Mexico, there are roughly 27 Fridges for every 100 people, but the rate varies with city size.
+For example, in Mexico, there are roughly 27 fridges per 100 people, but the rate varies by city size.
 We observe that for the number of Fridges, $\alpha_F = 0.1589 \pm 0.0376$ and $\beta_F = 1.0452 \pm 0.0163$, meaning that in larger cities, there is slightly higher ownership of a Fridge (Figure \ref{ScalingOwnership}).
 Similarly, for households with access to the Internet, $\alpha_I = 0.0395 \pm 0.0151$ and $\beta_I = 1.1186 \pm 0.0248$, meaning more access in larger cities.
 Finally, for the number of domestic Computers, we find that $\alpha_C = 0.0251 \pm 0.0102$ and $\beta_C = 1.1282 \pm 0.0263$, so there is also a higher number of computers for domestic use in large cities. }

 { Again, if we compare two cities, $C_1$ and $C_2$, where the population of $C_2$ is two times the population of $C_1$, the expected number of Fridges per person is 3\% higher in $C_2$.
 Also, in the city $C_2$, there is a 9\% higher probability of having domestic access to the Internet and a 9\% higher probability of owning a Computer for domestic use (Figure \ref{ScalingOwnership}). }